 · The central region called the ‘clitoral body’ that joins it all together.

-The vestibular blubs are made of a spongey mass of erectile tissue and hugs the vaginal canal.
-The clitoral crura are the two leg like structures that spread out like a v-shape from the body of the clitoris and are also made up of erectile tissue.
+The vestibular bulbs are made of a spongey mass of erectile tissue and hugs the vaginal canal.
+The clitoral crura are the two leg-like structures that spread out like a v-shape from the body of the clitoris and are also made up of erectile tissue.
 The visible part that we enjoy so much the hooded clitoral gland is just the tip of the iceberg.

 One last thing about how the clitoris is made up – the G- Spot.
 Short answer No, there is no unique structure that is the G-spot.
 Why do we hear so much about the G-spot why do we stock G-spot vibrators?
-Because although there is no unique structure 2 to 3 inches inside the vaginal canal that can be labelled the G-spot in a scientific anatomy book.
-Research can however point to a spot in that location that is around where the body of the clitoris comes together at the anterior wall of the vaginal canal.
+Because although there is no unique structure 2 to 3 inches inside the vaginal canal that can be labeled the G-spot in a scientific anatomy book.
+Research can, however, point to a spot in that location that is around where the body of the clitoris comes together at the anterior wall of the vaginal canal.
 So, the G-spot is another wonderful part and still misunderstood clitoris.
-No matter what you call it, the pleasure it has the potential to produce is well worth exploring, however you choose, toys included.
+No matter what you call it, the pleasure it has the potential to produce is well worth exploring, however, you choose, toys included.

 The clitoris was only discovered in 1998 and the level of research into female sexuality is at best limited so we have limited information about the importance of size.
 It is limited on size and the link to levels of pleasure, one study (small sample size) found that anorgasmic* women tend to have a smaller sized clitoris.
 While other studies (generally smaller sample sizes) have found that smaller clitorises are more sensitive and women with smaller clitorises find it easier to orgasm.
 Other studies have looked at the clitoral position relative to the vaginal canal and other structures and levels of pleasure.